open-telemetry/opentelemetry-java-contrib/RELEASING.md

 `Draft a new release` to write release notes about the new release.
 If there is already a draft release notes, just point it at the created tag.

+### Notifying other OpenTelemetry projects

+When cutting a new release, the relevant integration tests for components in other opentelemetry projects need to be updated.

+- OpenTelemetry Collector contrib JMX receiver - [Downloads latest version here](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/jmxreceiver/integration_test.go)

 ## Patch Release

 All patch releases should include only bug-fixes, and must avoid